 7. Sustainable Products

 Advocating for a healthier environment is a central component to Beautycounter’s mission.
 As part of this mission, they identify key areas areas where they can have the most impact in minimizing damage to our planet.
 One way they do this is through sustainable ingredient sourcing.
 For example, palm oil is a direct threat to wildlife, especially orangutans due to widespread deforestation (download the Cheyenne Mountain Zoo’s Palm Oil App to check your products, especially food!
 Palm oil is in everything.)
 Beautycounter has purposely tried to avoid palm oil due to this destruction, however, sometimes it is the only safer ingredient option.
 Other options such as rapeseed and soybean oil, can also have environmental impacts that are just as bad or even worse than palm oil due to larger land use, pesticide, and fertilizer needs for smaller crops.
-When Beautycounter has no alternative and decides to use palm oil, they use ingredients certified by the Roundtable on Sustainable Palm Oil.
+When Beautycounter has no alternative and decides to use palm oil, they use ingredients certified by the Roundtable on Sustainable Palm Oil, a nonprofit that sets environmental and social criteria.
+Companies that comply with these standards produce Certified Sustainable Palm Oil, which minimizes the negative environmental impact of palm oil.

 Another example is with Beautycounter’s makeup wipes.
 Founder Gregg Renfrew would not make makeup wipes that would end up in landfills.
 Almost all makeup wipes are not biodegradable.
 Beautycounter made makeup wipes that you can compost.
 These are one of my favorite products and I put them in the compost every time!